IdentityPython/oidc-op/README.md

 # oidc-op
 A couple of examples of a OIDC OPs with CherryPy and Flask.

-This is **NOT** something you should even imaging running as a service.
+This is **NOT** something you should even image running as a service.

 ### Introduction